-The Challenger Learning Center opened at HMNS in 1988 after the tragic last flight of the space shuttle Challenger.
-A living, teaching memorial to the crew, the Challenger Center continues to teach children about space and space flight and perpetuate all the things the crew loved.
+The Expedition Center opened at HMNS in 1988 after the tragic last flight of the space shuttle Challenger.
+A living, teaching memorial to the crew, the Expedition Center continues to teach children about space and space flight and perpetuate all the things the crew loved.

 Originally designed for schools and groups, the Challenger takes up to 40 participants to “space” as they experience real astronaut training during their missions to the Moon or Mars.
 Groups perform real world problem-solving as they train to become astronauts aboard the Space Station Observer.
 Children and adults are inspired and experience what it feels like to be an astronaut.